Sri Lanka, Southern India and the Maldives 2026 (4)

 Today we visited a batik factory in Kandy where we learnt about the wax-resistant dying tradition using fabrics.
 It is a very labour intensive process but with striking results at the end.
 Each day a different layer of wax is used to make the different coloured patterns.
 All types of batik and tie-died clothes were available for sale, as well as tablecloths, table runners, cushion covers, wall art and more.

 We then made it through Kandy’s peak hour traffic and had a lovely scenic drive to the country’s main hill resort, Nuwara Eliya.
 There was much residual devastation from the recent floods – lots of rubbish in the trees along the river’s edge.
 People were illegally collecting sand from the river bed.
+The landslides caused by the recent floods were visible everywhere along the side of the mountains.

 We visited Glenlock tea plantation and factory where we discovered how Sri Lankan tea is produced, from picking the leaves to selling the tea.
 Sri Lankan tea processing, primarily for black tea, involves meticulous hand-plucking of “two leaves and a bud,” followed by Withering (reducing the moisture), Rolling (rupturing cells for flavour), Fermentation (oxidation for colour/strength), Drying (fixing flavour), and finally Grading/ Sorting by size and quality; all crucial steps to create Ceylon Tea’s distinctive character.
 80% of the tea is then exported overseas and the remainder is sold locally in Sri Lanka.
 Of course we couldn’t leave without sampling some tea!